 The WRB also appointed overseas representatives in Sweden, Switzerland, the Mediterranean (which encompassed North Africa and Italy), Turkey, Portugal, and Great Britain.
 These representatives, many of whom were either from the Treasury department or had backgrounds with relief organizations, provided important intelligence information and were able to negotiate on the ground with Jewish organizations, local government officials, and other diplomats.

 For example, Ira Hirschmann, the WRB representative in Turkey, worked to get refugees from Romania to Palestine.
 This involved purchasing boats to carry the refugees, negotiating with Romania to let the refugees leave, with Turkey to let the ships land and provide transit by train for the refugees, and with Great Britain to admit the refugees into Palestine.
-As a result of the negotiations, about 6,500 refugees were able to reach Palestine safely, though one ship, the Mefkure, was tragically torpedoed at sea.
+As a result of the negotiations, about 8,000 refugees were able to reach Palestine safely, though one ship, the Mefkure, was tragically torpedoed at sea.

 Because the refugees entered the United States outside of legal immigration quotas, however, their status was uncertain.
 Though some of the children attended local public schools, US officials prevented the refugees from leaving the shelter for extended periods.
-Since many of the refugees had family in the United States, they resisted repatriation to Europe after the war.
-When Fort Ontario closed in February 1946 (five months after the WRB dissolved), the US government quietly admitted the refugees as immigrants.
+Since many of the refugees had family already in the United States, they resisted repatriation to Europe after the war.
+When Fort Ontario closed in February 1946 (five months after the WRB dissolved), the US government finally admitted the refugees as immigrants.

 The Germans occupied Hungary in March 1944.
 Shortly after Hungarian authorities began to deport hundreds of thousands of Hungarian Jews, the WRB learned of the massive deportations to the killing center at Auschwitz-Birkenau.
 Unable to place a US representative in Budapest (since the United States was at war with Hungary, a German ally), the WRB received assistance from the Swedish government.
-Through its representative in Stockholm, Iver Olsen, the WRB recruited Swedish businessman Raoul Wallenberg and the Swedish Foreign Ministry assigned him to the Swedish legation in Budapest.
+Through its representative in Stockholm, Iver Olsen, the WRB recruited businessman Raoul Wallenberg and the Swedish Foreign Ministry assigned him to the Swedish legation in Budapest.

 Working together with other neutral legations in Budapest, in particular the Swiss legation and Carl Lutz, Wallenberg was at the center of the largest and most direct rescue operation undertaken by the WRB and is credited saving the lives of thousands of Jews.